Prime Minister of the United Kingdom: Origins: 1689–1742

-The position of prime minister was not created but evolved slowly and organically over three hundred years due to numerous Acts of Parliament, political developments, and accidents of history.
-Therefore, the office is rarely found in any statute and according to the Political and Constitutional Reform Committee in 2014: "It is impossible to point to a single point in history when the post was created or even a decision to create it."
+The position of prime minister was not created but evolved slowly and organically over three hundred years through numerous Acts of Parliament, political developments and accidents of history.
+The office is therefore rarely found in any statute and, according to the Political and Constitutional Reform Committee in 2014, "It is impossible to point to a single point in history when the post was created or even a decision to create it."

 The 17th century saw a transformative period in British history.
 The Union of the Scottish and English crowns followed by the Wars of the Three Kingdoms, including the English Civil War, saw the final conflict between the Monarchy and the parliaments (of England and Scotland) over governance, culminating in the end of absolute monarchy with the execution of Charles I in 1649.
-In 1660, the Monarchy was restored with the ascension of Charles II signalling a return to royal rule but with growing limitations.
+In 1660, the Monarchy was restored with the accession of Charles II, signalling a return to royal rule, albeit with growing limitations.
 The Glorious Revolution of 1688–1689 led to the deposition of the Catholic James II and the establishment of William III and Mary II as constitutional monarchs.
 After a series of bills passed by the parliaments, such as the Bill of Rights and Claim of Right in 1689, the powers of the monarch were reduced, being replaced by the powers of parliament.
 The Bill of Rights established the supremacy of Parliament over the Crown and set up certain civil rights.
 During this period, Parliaments were dominated by two political factions: the Whigs and the Tories.
 The Whigs supported parliamentary sovereignty and constitutional monarchy while the Tories favoured the divine right of kings and the deposed James II.
 These two groups were considered by some to be "embryonic political parties."

-Sir Robert Walpole was the first to hold the position of Prime Minister.
+Robert Walpole was the first to hold the position of Prime Minister.

 The resulting English Constitution established in 1689 gave the English Parliament the power over the "purse" or the Treasury.
-The monarch who now could commit to and follow agreed policy allowed Parliament to pursue and fund its own policies without any fear of diversion of the funds.
+The monarch, who could now commit to and follow agreed policy, allowed Parliament to pursue and fund its own policies without fear of diversion of funds.
 By this point, the Monarch was forced by incentive to cede power to Parliament under the credible threat of removal of any who ignored the Constitution.